dotnet/docs/docs/csharp/programming-guide/strings/index.md

 [!code-csharp[csProgGuideFormatStrings](~/samples/snippets/csharp/programming-guide/strings/Strings_1.cs#StringFormat)]

-For more information on formatting C# code see [Formatting Types in .NET](../../../standard/base-types/formatting-types.md).
+For more information on formatting .NET types see [Formatting Types in .NET](../../../standard/base-types/formatting-types.md).

 ## Substrings
  A substring is any sequence of characters that is contained in a string.
 Use the <xref:System.String.Substring%2A> method to create a new string from a part of the original string.
 You can search for one or more occurrences of a substring by using the <xref:System.String.IndexOf%2A> method.
 Use the <xref:System.String.Replace%2A> method to replace all occurrences of a specified substring with a new string.
 Like the <xref:System.String.Substring%2A> method, <xref:System.String.Replace%2A> actually returns a new string and does not modify the original string.
 For more information, see [How to: search strings](../../how-to/search-strings.md) and [How to: Modify String Contents](../../how-to/modify-string-contents.md).